cloudfoundry/log-cache-release/docs/architecture.md

 * `logs.admin` scope.
 * A relevant Cloud Controller role.

-Either of those scopes are sufficient to return data for any source IDs.
+Having one of those two scopes is sufficient to return data for any source ID.

 > [!IMPORTANT]
-> The `doppler.firehose` or the `logs.admin` scope is required in order to retrieve system component metrics from Log Cache.
+> Either the `doppler.firehose` scope or the `logs.admin` scope is required in order to retrieve system component metrics from Log Cache.

 > [!WARNING]
 > These authentication requirements can be bypassed completely by querying the log-cache job directly via gRPC with the correct certificates for mTLS authentication.

 ## Clients

-Log Cache clients should use the [Go Client Library for Log Cache](https://github.com/cloudfoundry/go-log-cache) to communicate with Log Cache:
+Log Cache clients should use the [Go Client Library for Log Cache](https://github.com/cloudfoundry/go-log-cache) to communicate with Log Cache.
+Here are some useful links within that library:
 * [Protobuf definitions](https://github.com/cloudfoundry/go-log-cache/tree/main/api/v1)
 * [Go generated code](https://github.com/cloudfoundry/go-log-cache/tree/main/rpc/logcache_v1)
 * [Examples](https://github.com/cloudfoundry/go-log-cache/tree/main/examples)